-- Construction was completed on the Athletic Education and Fitness Complex Stadium Phase 2 Project.
-The scope of this project was the construction of a new stadium incorporating a running track and field for both football and soccer.
-Various support facilities such as a field house were also included in this yenue. - Construction continues on the Channel Parking Lot F Structure Improvement Project.
+- Construction was completed on the Channel Parking Lot F Structure Improvement Project.
 The scope of this project is to repair all deficiencies identified in the conditions assessment report and upgrade the structure to meet current code requirements including seismic upgrades. - Construction was completed on the Lot C Parking Structure Project.
 This parking structure provides 1,443 parking stalls on the north side of campus.
 Installation of louvers will address privacy and sound issues for the adjacent neighborhood. - Construction continues on the new Student Services Building Project.
-Programs in the new building will include: Admissions & Records, International Students, Veterans, Assessment and Testing, CalWORKs/ CARE/EOPS, Career & Transfer Center, Counseling, Enrollment Services, Financial Aid, First Year Experience, Outreach & School Relations, Special Resources, Foster Care, and the Language Academy. - Construction continues on the Gymnasium Building.
+Programs in the new building will include: Admissions & Records, International Students, Veterans, Assessment and Testing, CalWORKs/ CARE/EOPS, Career & Transfer Center, Counseling, Enrollment Services, Financial Aid, First Year Experience, Outreach & School Relations, Special Resources, Foster Care, and the Language Academy.
+Anticipated Completion: June 2019. - Construction continues on the Gymnasium Building.
 This is the first project identified in the 2012 Facilities Master Plan.
-The new building will house the basketball, volleyball, and other indoor sports programs. - The design phase was completed on the Pool and Classroom Complex and at fiscal year-end was being reviewed by the Division of the State Architect.
-This is the final project identified in the P.E./Athletic Precinct Plan.
-This building will consist of two pools (a competition pool and an adaptive pool), a weight room and classrooms.
-Instructors, coaches and the division office will be housed in this complex. - The design phase was completed on the Administration Building Project and at fiscal year-end was under review by the Division of the State Architect.
+The new building will house the basketball, volleyball, and other indoor sports programs.
+Anticipated Completion: April 2019. - Construction continues on the Pool and Classroom Complex.
+This building will consist of two pools (a competition pool and an adaptive pool), a weight room, fitness center and classrooms.
+Instructors, coaches and the division office will be housed in this complex. - Construction continues on the Administration Building Project.
 The construction of the new building will be on the same site as the current building.
-The offices of the President, the Vice President of Academic Affairs, the Vice President of Student Services the Vice President of Administrative Services, the Vice President of Human Resources and the Human Resources staff, Institutional Research, the Foundation and Marketing & Communications, will all be housed here.
+The offices of the President, the Vice President of Academic Affairs, the Vice President of Student Services the Vice President of Administrative Services, the Vice President of Human Resources and the Human Resources staff, Institutional Research, the Foundation and Marketing & Communications, will all be housed here. - The Social & Behavioral Sciences building is in design phase at fiscal year-end.
+Programs in the building will consist of classrooms, instructors, and division office will be housed in this complex. - The Art Complex building is in design phase at fiscal year-end.
+Programs in the building will consist of classrooms, instructors, anthropology museum, art gallery and division office will be housed in this complex